 High functioning health care systems require high quality primary care as a foundation.
-Primary care investment in the United States, typically four percent to seven percent of total health care spending, lags far behind other high-income countries with higher performing health care systems, where primary care spending typically ranges from 12 to 15 percent.9 Importantly, increased supply of primary care services leads to more equitable outcomes and improved population health.10 In recommending its Primary Care Investment Benchmark, OHCA seeks to align California with the share of spending on primary care in high performing health systems internationally.
+Primary care investment in the United States, typically four percent to seven percent of total health care spending, lags far behind other high-income countries with higher performing health care systems, where primary care spending typically ranges from 12 to 15 percent.11 Importantly, increased supply of primary care services leads to more equitable outcomes and improved population health.12 In establishing its Primary Care Investment Benchmark, OHCA seeks to align California with the share of spending on primary care in high performing health systems internationally.

-OHCA launched the Investment and Payment Workgroup in June 2023, bringing together stakeholders representing providers and provider organizations, academics and subject matter experts, state and private purchasers, sibling state departments, consumer advocates, patient representatives, hospitals and health systems, and health plans.11 The Workgroup convenes monthly to provide input as OHCA develops definitions and recommends targets or benchmarks in the areas of APMs, primary care investment, and behavioral health investment.
-At the outset of its primary care work, the Workgroup supported using the attributes of advanced primary care developed by the California Quality Collaborative (CQC) as the guiding vision to inform OHCA's development of its Primary Care Spending Measurement Definition and Methodology.
-The CQC describes advanced primary care as person- and family-centered, relationship-based, accessible, comprehensive, team-based, integrated, coordinated, and equitable.12 The Workgroup emphasized the need for sustainable and well-resourced primary care to achieve the vision.
+OHCA launched the Investment and Payment Workgroup in June 2023, bringing together stakeholders representing providers and provider organizations, academics and subject matter experts, state and private purchasers, sibling state departments, consumer advocates, patient representatives, hospitals and health systems, and health plans.13 The Workgroup convenes monthly to provide input as OHCA develops its measurement approach and recommends targets or benchmarks in the areas of APMs, primary care investment, and behavioral health investment.
+At the outset of its primary care work, the Workgroup supported using the attributes of advanced primary care developed by the California Quality Collaborative (CQC) as the guiding vision to inform OHCA's development of its primary care spending measurement methodology.
+The CQC describes advanced primary care as person- and family-centered, relationshipbased, accessible, comprehensive, team-based, integrated, coordinated, and equitable.14 The Workgroup emphasized the need for sustainable and well-resourced primary care to achieve the vision.